climb mountains for many reasons - for solitude, to get

 and our dog Muffin

 finished them in January 2006.
-Since then, I have been maintaining the Mt Clinton Trail through the AMC's Adopt-a-Trail program
+For 10 years, between 2006 and 2015.
+I worked at maintaining the Mt Clinton Trail through the AMC's Adopt-a-Trail program

 and the US Forest Service.